mxmssh/drltrace/README.md

 2. Currently, DynamoRIO has beta support of ARM architecture, testing and porting drltrace on ARM is required.
 3. Drltrace doesn’t support situation when malware injects code in a remote process.
 In such cases, it is possible to tell DynamoRIO inject drltrace in all newly created processes (```-syswide_on option``` of ```drrun.exe```).
 However, in future, it is necessary to implement a special support in drltrace for such situations.

+Our issue tracker contains more details about future of drltrace.

 # Authors
 TODO